glennmatlin/FIFE_manuscript/wopr/main.typ

 == Known LLM vulnerabilities in simulation (Yixiong)

 Prior work notes recurring issues when LLMs are used for simulation: (lack of) diversity, bias, sycophancy, etcetera @anthis_llm_2025.
 These observations vary by model, prompt, and facilitation; they motivate context-dependent guardrails and careful interpretation rather than categorical claims about capability.
 In this section, we outline a non-exhaustive set of common vulnerabilities as they apply to the most common applications of wargaming, but practitioners should carefully evaluate LLM behavior in their own contexts.
-- Escalation dynamics:
+- Escalation dynamics: LLMs have shown escalatory tenencies in diplomatic and military contexts @rivera_escalation_2024.
+Despite proposed mitigations such as @elbaum_managing_2025, this is an important evaluation criteria for military and diplomatic use-cases of war-gaming.
-- Biases & implicit utilities: @mazeika_utility_2025
+- Biases & implicit utilities: the model is only as good as the data; noise and spurious correlations pre-training and post-training mean that LLMs are inherently biased @taubenfeld_systematic_2024.
+Furthermore, @mazeika_utility_2025 demonstrates that these biases lead to implicit utilities and preferences over sets of world states.
-- CoT unfaithfulness: @  be careful reading into LLM verbalization reasoning process
+- CoT unfaithfulness: @turpin_language_2023 @lanham_measuring_2023 show that LLM are not always 'faithful' in their reasoning; in the context of wargaming, this could materialize as mis-attribution decision factors.
+Practitioners should treat LLM verbalizations as likely explanations and not assume causal implications.
-- Sycophancy:
+- Sycophancy: off-the-shelf LLMs are trained to mimic assistants and users prefer agreeable assistants, so a notable artifact of post-training is emergent sycophancy @sharma_towards_2025.
-- Incoherency over long contexts:
+- Incoherency over long contexts: a key challenge for LLMs is staying consistent over long contexts @liu_lost_2023.
+There is also a gap between the claimed context and effective context lengths @modarressi_nolima_2025, with current SOTA models at ~8k tokens.
+Effective war-gaming requires strategy consistency, so long horizon simulations need sound context compression strategies to remain effective.

 Categories (for reference, to be deleted)